danielcopper/nvim/README.md

 Maybe you need to :so first.

 Chocolatey might be helpful to install MingW and other missing tools that throw errors in :checkhealth.

+### Needed Packages from Chocolatey

+For needed compilers execute: ```choco install mingw```

+If running into problems with uv_dlopen remove everything treesitter related from config.
+Run PackerSync, make sure there are no other Path environment variables for c other than mingw.

+Reenable treesitter and the plugins requiring it.
+Run PackerSync again.

+## TODO

+- Add GUI Dashboard
+- Fully enable and configure debugging (csharp)
+- Automate installation process
+- Move from packer to lazy